 When planning your fish tank, it’s crucial to understand the types of water than different species need.
-That’s why people ofter ask the question “are goldfish freshwater fish”, as they don’t want to put their goldfish into the wrong type of water.
-To do so would be fatal!
+That’s why people ofter ask the question “are goldfish freshwater fish?” – they don’t want to put their goldfish into the wrong type of water.

 Can goldfish live in salt water?

-So, if you put a goldfish in salt water, the water from within the fish’s cells would begin to move out of the fish’s body and into the surrounding ocean water.
-This would cause the goldfish to become critical dehydrated and the fish would quickly die.
+If you put a goldfish in salt water, osmosis would cause the water from within the fish’s cells to move out of the fish’s body and into the surrounding ocean water.

 The process of osmosis therefore causes goldfish to become critical dehydrated.